 Why the difference?

-Again, Kerala is very different from the desert and dusty landscapes of Rajasthan!
-From the lush tea plantations around Munnar to the green hills of the Western Ghats… there are plenty of hiking opportunities to immerse yourself in Kerala’s beautiful landscapes!
-I walked the “Pappathi Shola” or “Butterfly trek”, camped in the Western Ghats and kayaked along the backwaters, all surrounded by gorgeous nature!
+Kerala couldn’t be further away from the desert and dusty landscapes of Rajasthan!
+From the lush tea plantations around Munnar to the green hills of the Western Ghats… there are plenty of opportunities to immerse yourself in Kerala’s beautiful landscapes!
+I walked the “Pappathi Shola” or “Butterfly trek”, which is one of the biodiversity hotspots of the country, had the chance to camp in the Western Ghats and kayaked along the backwaters of Kerala, all surrounded by gorgeous nature.
+A real eye-opener!

 4. Where are the crowds?

-If you’ve been to New Delhi or Mumbai, you know you have to fight your way through the crowds to obtain a spot on the overcrowded streets.
+If you’ve been to New Delhi or Mumbai, you know you have to fight your way through the crowds to obtain a spot on the buses, at the counter, anywhere really!
 Again, not in Kerala!
 From the peaceful Western Ghats to the green paradise that is Wayanad, you’ll feel very much off-the-beaten trail.
 Even the main cities like Trivandrum and Kochi are pretty quiet!
+If you feel like visiting India might be too overwhelming for you, then this is another reason to start with Kerala!

 5. Eco-tourism in India